cameron-martin/speedball/README.md

 # Speedball

-Speedball is a [combinator-based][combinator] depdenency injection library
+Speedball is a [combinator-based][combinator] depdenency injection library.
+It consists of:

+* *Factories*, which are functions which produce dependencies.
+* A `Speedball` class, which is used to register factories with and resolve dependencies using those factories.
+* *Factory creators*, which are functions which produce factories, given something which is not a factory.
+* *Factory combinators*, which are function which take factories as arguments and produce factories.
+These are used for modifying factories.

 ## Examples